 Unlocking opportunity with a full-funnel strategy

-To start, Roicos wanted to make sure Bella Aurora’s entire catalog was retail ready and SEO optimized, implementing A+ content to improve conversions.
-They applied the strongest keywords in the product listing and improved the titles, bullet points, and descriptions, using the maximum space allowed.
+To start, Roicos wanted to make sure Bella Aurora’s entire catalogue was retail ready and SEO optimised, implementing A+ content to improve conversions.
+They applied the strongest keywords in the product listing and improved the titles, bullet points and descriptions, using the maximum space allowed.
 Roicos made sure Bella Aurora had sufficient inventory and reviews.
 In addition, they played with variations of parent-child relationships between products to encourage the brand halo.

 Monitoring the results

-To measure and optimize results, Roicos leveraged search term reports to understand the conversions and key performance indicators (KPIs) related to them.
-Specifically, they used this report to analyze keywords in phrase or broad match and the negative and positive search terms derived from these keywords.
+To measure and optimise results, Roicos leveraged search term reports to understand the conversions and key performance indicators (KPIs) related to them.
+Specifically, they used this report to analyse keywords in phrase or broad match and the negative and positive search terms derived from these keywords.
 Roicos then performed an analysis of daily budget, so that they could maintain Bella Aurora’s ACOS at 10%.

-They worked with an external tool, Epinium, to analyze all the reports in one interface.
+They worked with an external tool, Epinium, to analyse all the reports in one interface.

 Generating a 400% growth in sales